A relay doesn't need to read a message to forward it

 Learn by reading real code

-Four working integrations, each maintained as a living reference for SDK adopters.
+Seven working integrations, each maintained as a living reference for SDK adopters.
 None are slides;

 all are git clone away.